ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Zexin Li is a first-year Ph.D. student at the University of California, Riverside.
 His academic advisor is Prof. {{< staticref "https://personal.utdallas.edu/~cong/" "newtab" >}}Cong Liu{{< /staticref >}}.
-Before joining UCR, he received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Prof. {{< staticref "http://zhangyuqun.com/" "newtab" >}}Yuqun Zhang{{< /staticref >}} in July 2020.
+Before joining UCR, he worked as a research assistance at University of Texas at Dallas (UTD) until August 2022 and received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Prof. {{< staticref "http://zhangyuqun.com/" "newtab" >}}Yuqun Zhang{{< /staticref >}} in July 2020.
 His research interests include but not limited to real-time systems, robotic systems, software engineering and machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.